-Include the co-benefits that flow from improved energy performance in the cost-optimal framework
+5B Include the co-benefits that flow from improved energy performance in the cost-optimal framework methodology 7C Beyond nearly zero-energy buildings

 → Option 5B refers to 3C (100%) of original policies

 All stock/ Retrofit buildi new Full thermal renovation rate: No effect Option 3c: Set ngs bldgs.
 HVAC system exchange rate: No effect ambitious Quality building envelope: 10% improvement of Cost-optimal requirements levels from 2021 for new bldgs. and for new and renovations due to including coexisting benefits buildings by HVAC systems: Use of higher performing systems 2030 and 2050 New buildings (effect included in system mix (beyond cost- development) optimal) Quality building envelope: No effect HVAC systems: No effect